waw-muzik/rfcs/active-rfcs/0001-error-codes.md

 # Adoption strategy

-If we implement this proposal, every developer must refactor any API response to the new way and including the belonging info/internal code
+If we implement this proposal, every developer will have to refactor every API response to the new way and include the belonging info/internal code